codyowl/postgres-marathon/README.md

 	\l    : list out database
 	\c    : connect to a database

 	\d    : describe all the table
 	\d <table_name> : description about a single table
 	\dt   : list out all the tables
+	\dn : list out all the schemas
+	\dt <schema_name>. : list out all the tables inside the schema note : '.' should be placed at the end

 	\i <sqlfilepath/sqlfile.sql> : to dump a sql file to postgres
 	\x : will display the result in expanded way